 Why Should You Opt for a Traditional Indian Breakfast?

 The traditional Indian breakfast, on the other hand, ensures good quality complete protein by way of cereal-pulse combination items (dosas, idlis), fibre (carrots and beans added to upma), healthy monounsaturated fats (groundnuts added to poha and sabudana khichdi), iron and calcium (ragi in teezan), and probiotic value (dhokla, idlis and lassi/curd with parathas).
 The spices added in preparing these items have been increasingly recognized for their health benefits and go a long way in imparting antioxidant and anti-inflammatory potential.

 Nutritionally tempting?!
 Well… what’s stopping you from exploring the myriad ways in which you can tickle the tummy of your family by whipping out your grandma’s recipe and, in the bargain, living to be as robust as she was?
 While the time factor may make you waive your decision to switch to a healthier Indian breakfast menu, do not be disheartened – planning is all it takes to sneak in a nutritious meal at the start of your day!
 Make a menu plan for the next day or plan for the week ahead, and you will be safely on your way to a healthier you in no time at all!
 It’s worth the effort.
 Desi is the way to go… Breakfast like a king!

 We hope this article helps you switch to a healthy traditional Indian breakfast!
 If you enjoyed reading this article, let us know in the comments below.
-For more on nutrition, check out Healthy Reads or tune in to sessions by experts on GOQii Play.
+For more on nutrition, check out Healthy Reads.

-To get these nutritional tips or recipes directly from your GOQii Coach, subscribe to personalized coaching now: https://goqiiapp.page.link/wssu
+To get these nutritional tips or recipes directly from your GOQii Coach, subscribe for personalised health coaching here: https://goqiiapp.page.link/bsr

 Eat healthy and #BeTheForce